Leooop/SCAM.jl/README.md

 #### Examples

+The code in this section can also be found in the [example](https://github.com/Leooop/SCAM.jl/tree/master/examples) folder.

 ##### Constant axial strain rate axisymmetric simulation
 Let's load `SCAM`, an ODE solver library and a plotting package